 Cafe-style coffee at home

-How to Make A Coffee at Home: Cafe-Style
+How to Make A Coffee at Home (Cafe-Style)

 There's something luxurious about sipping on a perfect cup of coffee - especially when you've made it yourself.

-You don't need to be a barista to do it - simply follow these tips, and we'll show you exactly how to make a coffee at home - cafe-style!
+You don't need to be a barista to do it - follow these tips, and we'll show you exactly how to make a coffee at home - cafe-style!

 Storing Coffee